hideya/langchain-mcp-tools-ts/README.md

 ## MCP Protocol Support

-This library supports **MCP Protocol version 2024-11-05** and follows the [official MCP specification](https://modelcontextprotocol.io/specification/2025-03-26/) for transport selection and backwards compatibility.
+This library supports **MCP Protocol version 2025-03-26** and maintains backwards compatibility with version 2024-11-05.
+It follows the [official MCP specification](https://modelcontextprotocol.io/specification/2025-03-26/) for transport selection and backwards compatibility.

 ## LLM Compatibility